lisak72/LinearCurrentRegulatorControlledbyArduino/README.md

 # LinearCurrentRegulatorControlledbyArduino
-Linear current regulator for controlling leds controlled by arduino nano not pwm, fully linear regulation, no pulses, waves etc. in light working with cooperation with second arduino - connected on pins LLp, MLp, HLp
+Linear current regulator for controlling leds controlled by arduino nano not pwm, fully linear regulation, no pulses, waves etc. in light working in cooperation with second arduino - connected on pins LLp, MLp, HLp

 part of my bachelor thesis, details can be founded here